-Vic serves as a member of the Board of Directors of the National Council for Community Behavioral Healthcare (The National Council).
+Vic serves as a member of the Board of Directors of the National Council for Behavioral Health (The National Council).
 He is also Chair of The National Council's Association Executives Group which is comprised of state association directors from across the country.
+Outside of work, Vic serves as a member of the Board of Trustees of Bridgton Academy in North Bridgton, Maine.

 Vic is a graduate of Connecticut College and Harvard University's Kennedy School of Government and has extensive experience in governmental affairs and the not-for-profit sector.
-Prior to joining ABH in 2006, he served for six years as Chief of Staff to Massachusetts Senate Majority Leader Frederick Berry.
-In this leadership role, he directed all staff work on legislative, media and constituent matters and served as liaison to state and local officials.
-Vic worked on the passage of Massachusetts' Mental Health Parity law and increased funding for Early Intervention services as Chief of Staff to Senator Berry.
+Prior to joining ABH in 2006, he served for seven years as Chief of Staff to Massachusetts Senate Majority Leader Frederick Berry and before that served as Director of Public Policy for Easter Seals Massachusetts.

 Vice President for Addiction Services